reductive-group/reductive-group.github.io/_posts/2026-04-30-Adapting-rook-script.md

 ## Pen-pin merger

 I pronounce “pen\|pen” and “pin\|pin” distinctly, and their official rook spellings are different to reflect that.
-However a common feature of southern and rural accents is to merge the two.
-To my ear the merged sound typically sounds closer to “in”.
-If you have pen-pin merger, you may wish to avoid the “en” spelling altogether.
+However a common feature of southern accents is to merge the two.
+To my ear the merged sound typically sounds closer to “in” (though it is a diphthong, the same is true of my pronunciation of /æn/).
+If you have pen-pin merger, you may wish to avoid the “en” spelling altogether and always use “in”.

 ## Borrow and orange vowels